 Origin of Golf Words and Terms

-One of the most common questions I am asked is whether the word GOLF is a an acronym for Gentlemen Only Ladies Forbidden.
-This is definitely a joke gone mad.
+One of the questions I am often asked is whether the word GOLF is a an acronym for Gentlemen Only Ladies Forbidden.
+It is not.

-The derivation of many golf terms is still a matter of dispute.
+The derivation of some golf terms is still a matter of dispute.
 The explanations given below are based on the best available evidence at the time of publication.

-The Origin of Golf Terms covers the origin of the key elements of golf.
+The section on the Origin of Golf Terms covers the key elements of golf.
 These can be read as an overview of the development of golf from 1457 to 1927 in the following order

 - The meaning of the word Golf itself